tvondra/count_distinct/README.md

 COUNT_DISTINCT aggregate
 ========================
-This extension provides a hash-based alternative to COUNT(DISTINCT ...) which usually ends in sorting and bad performance.
+This extension provides a hash-based alternative to COUNT(DISTINCT ...) which for large amounts of data often ends in sorting and bad performance.

 Functions
 ---------